 Many people familiar with the criminal justice system, or even those who have seen crime dramas or movies, may be familiar with the word “warrant,” but may not fully understand what it is.
 Generally, a warrant is the name of a document that police get in order to perform a search, seizure, or arrest.

 The United States Constitution and the New Jersey Constitution each require a warrant for any search or seizure, but there are certain circumstances that judges have held police do not need a warrant for.
 Some situations are perfectly legal for police to arrest or search without a warrant, under the United States Constitution, but the New Jersey Constitution may have higher protections for its citizens and requires a warrant anyway.
-Our Atlantic City criminal lawyers explain more below.
+Our New Jersey criminal lawyers explain more below.

 Types of Warrants